-We’ve done a few yoga mat totes here on Sew4Home (links are included below), but sometimes you don’t need or want a full bag.
+We’ve done a few yoga mat totes here on S4H (links are included below), but sometimes you don’t need or want a full bag.
 You’re dressed and ready, and your minimalist spirit says all you really need is to sling your mat over your shoulder and go.
-This style of mat wrap is easy to find on retail shelves, but we’re willing to bet none of them are as lovely (or as clever) as ours.
+This style of mat wrap is fairly easy to find on retail shelves, but we’re willing to bet none of them are as lovely (or as clever) as ours.
 We’ve used gorgeous jacquard ribbon from Renaissance Ribbons on one side with standard polyester webbing on the other.
-We figured out all the brain-twisting, wrapping, turning, and securing challenges for you, so you can put it together in a snap.
+And, we figured out all the brain-twisting, wrapping, turning, and securing challenges for you, so you can put it together in a snap.

 This is an excellent project for beginning sewers.
 It’s very quick and easy and would make a great gift for the yoga lovers on your list.
 The looping process through all the plastic hardware may feel like a bit of a puzzle, but simply read through a few times, following along with the pictures.
 You’ll get it!